mvolkmann/blog/src/swift/Localization.md

 supplied translations is displayed after the language name.
 Once all the translations for a language are supplied, the percentage is replaced by a green check mark.
+When all languages have a green check mark, language translation is complete for the current set of keys.

 The last column in the translations tables indicates the state of the translations which can be one of the following: